Charles Cousens: Prosecution

-Sanctions

 A magistrates inquiry commenced on 20 August 1946 at the Central Police Court.
 He was committed to stand trial.
 However, the New South Wales attorney-general Clarrie Martin dropped the charge in November 1946.
 Speaking afterwards, Cousens expressed his happiness at the decision and thanked people for their kindness.
 He also credited 2GB for the support the station had shown him, stating: "2GB have been extraordinarily good to me and I have been given to understand that my job is still there for me.
 If all goes well, I shall be happy to go back and pick up the threads again."

 Legal and military authorities had intended to court martial Cousens but instead they waited until after the magistrate's inquiry to strip him of his commission in January 1947.

 According to an army spokesman, at the cancellation of his commission Cousens reverted to being a civilian and was no longer entitled to refer to himself by his former rank as he was now considered "plain Mr. Cousens".
 However, if he desired, could refer to himself as "ex-Major Cousens".

-Cousins consistently maintained that he made the propaganda broadcasts after being threatened by the Japanese with torture and death and said that his radio broadcasts were of minimal use to the Japanese as he frequently sabotaged them by subtly inserting information which was useful to the allies.
+Cousens consistently maintained that he made the propaganda broadcasts after being threatened by the Japanese with torture and death and said that his radio broadcasts were of minimal use to the Japanese as he frequently sabotaged them by subtly inserting information which was useful to the allies.
 He and Toguri would often ridicule the Japanese with officials not understanding the nuance or double entendres contained within the broadcasts.

 In April 1947, the men of the 2nd/19th battalion selected Cousens to lead them in Sydney's Anzac Day parade in the absence of their commanding officer.
 However, because Cousens had been stripped of his commission, he was not permitted to wear his service ribbons but he defiantly wore a sprig of rosemary as well as a Legion of Ex-Serviceman badge.

 In August 1949, he was a defence witness for Toguri before she was sentenced to ten years jail after a jury found her guilty of one charge of making treasonable broadcasts to American troops.

 In June 1950, Cousens denied allegations made by Japanese army major Hiroshi Itsui during the war crimes trials that Cousens had been the guest of honour at a farewell party after eight Australians were executed.

 Later career

-Return to radio

 He returned to work at 2GB in February 1947.
 After his return, Cousens hosted Quality Corner and Reflections in a Wine Glass.

 In December 1949, Cousens hosted a Carols by Candlelight event at North Sydney Oval.

 In April 1950, Cousens gave evidence before the Federal Conciliation Commissioner to support a claim by the Announcers and Actors' Equity for a new award.

 He resigned from 2GB in August 1953 to join a Sydney business firm.
 He returned to 2GB in 1955 where he hosted Melody on Wheels, Shopping Service and Musical Magazine.